 So let’s dive deep and explain why we love the Soundcore 2 and talk about some of the things that aren’t so great about the speaker, but that we can happily live with, as long as we can keep turning the volume up and listening to Three Dog Night, Taylor Swift and Waterparks in all of their raw glory regardless of where we are.

-- Intense bass: exclusive bass up technology and a patented spiral bass port boost low-end frequencies to make the beats hit even harder.
+- Bluetooth Speaker with Intense Bass: Exclusive BassUp technology and a patented spiral bass port boost low-end frequencies to make the beats hit even harder.

-- Outdoor-proof: IPX7 protection safeguards against rain, dust, snow, and spills.
+- Outdoor-Proof: IPX7 protection safeguards the Bluetooth speaker against rain, dust, snow, and spills.
 Get incredible sound at home, in the yard, or anywhere else imaginable.

 Size Doesn’t Matter, Design Does